 Cardiac impairments generally deprive the heart of the oxygen it needs to function adequately.
 Arteries slowly become blocked, and as the occlusion increases, stamina diminishes.
 To prove disability, Social Security needs a longitudinal clinical record to assess the severity and duration of the cardiac impairment.
 The evidence should include detailed diagnostic information and a description of the ongoing management and response.
 Ideally, an angiogram demonstrates the status of cardiac blockages.

-Several years ago, Social Security updated the regulations on cardiac impairments.
+Several years ago, the Social Security Administration updated the regulations on cardiac impairments.
 The changes added information on new tests and treatments.
 Social Security’s Listing of Impairments now covers chronic heart failure, ischemic heart disease, and peripheral artery disease – any disorder that affects the proper functioning of the heart or the circulatory system.

 The law says that to find disability based on cardiovascular impairment, there must be evidence of “symptoms, signs, laboratory findings, response to a regimen of prescribed treatment, and functional limitations.”
 The illness must result in “very serious limitations in the ability to independently initiate, sustain, or complete activities of daily living.”
 The remaining capacity to function must be carefully assessed and is the key for a disability claim.